 EasyHotel in Barcelona is one of the best budget accommodations!
 During peak season, hotels (and even hostels!) can be pretty expensive, but this hotel stays really affordable.
 Prices stay around 30 euros per night.

 The EasyHotel is also right across from a huge mall complex, so there’s always something to do and something to eat if you don’t feel like venturing out.
-It’s important to know that you have to pay extra for Wifi, but I didn’t mind, as the cost for the hotel is so low!
+It’s important to know that you have to pay extra for Wifi, but I didn’t mind, as the cost of the hotel is so low!

 If you want private accommodation with near-hostel prices, I’d definitely recommend this place.
 We’ll certainly be returning on our next weekend break in Barcelona.